 If you have little ones at home who love to be close to you – even when you’re working on a dozen things at once! – you can make it all work out.
 Why not let the kids help you with your work at home business?
+When you work from home with kids?
+Let Them Help!
 There are many things little hands can do to help keep them occupied and get some extra work done, all at the same time!

 Let them clean.
 Keeping your desk and the surrounding area nice and neat can be the job of the children.
 Give them rags, non-toxic cleaners and the tools they need to clean the workspace.
 You can even pay the littlest ones a quarter for their labor.
 It will make them feel as though they have done something to contribute to the work that mommy does.